 SMP Temperature Control Division, Reynosa makes a concerted effort to recycle metals, fluids and all other reusable materials.
 Even coolant is reused after it has been filtered, and water is treated.
 As a result of these and other initiatives Four Seasons holds the ISO 14001 certification of environmental management.

 The SMP wire and cable facility in Reynosa, Mexico specializes in manufacturing and assembling ignition wires and custom packing for varied and extensive distribution.

-In our 175,000 square ft., IATF 16949 certified, high-volume facility the entire process from raw material through custom packaging is under strict quality control.
+In our 175,000 square ft., IATF 16949 and ISO 9001 certified, high-volume facility the entire process from raw material through custom packaging is under strict quality control.
 At the wire set assembly stage, ignition wires are cut to length from reels of SMP’s own manufactured cable.
 Our cable is manufactured with automated wire manufacturing equipment that utilizes a vertically integrated production process that includes custom silicone compounding, multi-core fabrication, inner jacketing, braiding and continuous vulcanization outer jacketing.
 The assembly process includes all phases of production from cutting and stripping to terminating, booting and thorough testing.